Report child abuse or a concern about a child

 How to make a referral

-If you believe that urgent action is needed, in cases where there is a child protection concern, please contact the MASH directly on 01344 352005.
+If you believe that urgent action is needed, in cases where there is a child protection concern, contact the MASH directly on 01344 352005.

 For concerns that are not urgent, and where immediate action is not needed, all professionals must follow the multi agency threshold guidance and make either an Early Help referral or a Safeguarding referral.

-Make a Safeguarding referral
+Make a safeguarding referral

 This will be reviewed by a manager, and once a fuller picture about the case is established, a decision will be made on the most appropriate action to take.